cs50nestm/cs50labs/datatypes/README.md

 at the `$` prompt.

 If you see any errors, try to look for hints in the rather cryptic hints given.
-If you have a hard time finding the error, try typing
+If you have a hard time finding the error, try typing:

 ```
 help50 make datatypes